tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 There are many laws that describe how energy works.

-From the 3<sup>rd</sup> century BC starting with the Archimedes Principle to the present laws of quantum mechanics, researchers have compiled a longs list of laws.
+From the 3<sup>rd</sup> century BC starting with the Archimedes Principle to the present laws of quantum mechanics, researchers have compiled a long list of laws.
 We have, Coulomb's Law, Stefan's Law, Pascal's Law, Hooke's Law, Bernoulli's Principle, Boyles's Law, Charles's Law, Kepler's Law, Law of conservation of energy, the Tyndall effect, Graham's Law, Newton's Three Laws of motion, Ohm's Law, and many more.

-One of these universal laws is *energy will always follow the path of least resistance.
-This is called entropy* and explains why water runs downhill to form rivers, electrons always seek a positive charge, resulting in electricity, high pressure seeks low pressure, and why stuff breaks.
+One of these universal laws is *energy will always follow the path of least resistance.* This is called *entropy* and explains why water runs downhill to form rivers, electrons always seek a positive charge, which describes electricity, high pressure seeks low pressure, and why stuff breaks.

 A simple analogy would be to compare entropy to water in lakes, rivers, and the sea.
 Only the water that is above the sea level can be used to do work (e.g. move a water wheel).
-Entropy represents the water that is at or below sea level and therefore unusable for work.
+Entropy represents the water that is at, or below, sea level and therefore unusable for work.

 This is also how batteries work.
 A charged battery has low entropy (high usable energy), and a dead battery has high entropy (no usable energy).
-A dead battery still has all the energy it had before, but it is no longer usable because the energy, in the form of electrons, has moved from the positive side of the battery to the negative side until it achieved balance and there were no more electrons left on the positive side of the battery that were compelled by the laws of balance to move… but they are still in the battery, and still acting like electrons.
+A dead battery still has all the energy it had before, but it is no longer usable because the energy, in the form of electrons, has moved from the negative side of the battery to the positive side until it achieved balance and there are no more electrons left on the negative side of the battery that were compelled by the laws of balance to move… but they are still in the battery, and still acting like electrons.

 This is classical physics, and entropy in classical physics is defined as *disorder* because, without the flow of energy, there is no order.
 For the record, entropy is a fairly complex process that not everyone agrees on, so, we're really using ‘high-altitude' definitions here.

 In the water example, if we have two identical bodies of water, one 100 feet above the other, we say that the upper body of water has lower entropy than the lower body of water, and the lower body of water has higher entropy than the upper body of water, but there is no difference between these two bodies of water when compared independently.
 The difference only appears when compared to each other, because one is higher than the other.
 We can say that both bodies are in a (slightly) higher state of chaos when they are not connected.
 Once they are connected, and the water begins to flow, there is movement of energy, and order follows.

 This is what is theoretically happening to the universe right now because according to the Big Bang Theory, there was zero entropy (total energy) at the moment of the Big Bang.
-Since then all that energy has been following the path of least resistance as it moves into the surrounding nothingness, like water into the ocean or electrons in a battery, raising the entropy of the universe and decreasing the amount of useable energy.
+Since then all that energy has been following the path of least resistance, moving into the surrounding nothingness, like water into the ocean or electrons in a battery, raising the entropy of the universe and decreasing the amount of usable energy.
 This is why, according to the theory, the universe will end up in a state of chaos and disorder, like a dead battery or a stagnant lake.
 The Universe started in chaos and will end in chaos, and in-between those two points, there is the movement of energy, which creates order.

 #### **Claim 11:** Order and pattern requires energy.